maximebriand/blog-ecrivain/README.md

 - ~~create anchor for comments icon~s (18/05)~~
 - create fixture for the production and installation
 - ~~order by chapter number on the HP~~
+- css for comment part
+- Cron remove inactive user to notify